Visa category comparison

 B-1 and B-2 visitor visas are for individuals who wish to enter the United States temporarily, for a maximum of six months, for either of the following purposes:

-- Business visitor: B-1 visa: The business visitor (B-1 visa) can consult with colleagues, present a lecture, attend conferences, a job interview or an observership.
+The business visitor (B-1 visa) can consult with colleagues, present a lecture, attend conferences, attend a job interview, perform independent research (with no benefit to the University of Rochester), participate in a medical clerkship (see below for more information) or engage in an observer program (with no “hands on” training).
 Visitors for business must be self-supported and may not receive payments for any business conducted, though honoraria may be permitted in certain circumstances.
-B-1 visitors are restricted to a maximum of six months to participate in scientific, educational, professional or business conventions, conferences, or seminars.
+B-1 visitors are restricted to a maximum visit period of six months.

-- Tourist visitor: B-2 visa: The tourist visitor (B-2 visa) can go sightseeing, on vacation, attend sporting or musical events, visit family and friends, or get medical treatment.
+The tourist visitor (B-2 visa) can go sightseeing, on vacation, attend sporting or musical events, visit family and friends, or get medical treatment.
 B-2 visitors are also restricted to a maximum of six months.
+Visitors should not engage in University activities using a B-2 visa.

 Rules for B-1 and B-2 nonimmigrant visa holders

-- Can’t be used by students or scholars coming to the University of Rochester for an academic appointment
+- Can not be used by matriculating students or scholars coming to the University of Rochester for an academic appointment, including “Visiting” or “Visitor” appointments.

-- A B-1 or B-2 visitor should not travel outside the United States while an extension or change of status is pending with USCIS
+- A B-1 or B-2 visitor should not travel outside the United States while an extension of the current status or change of status to another category (please note exceptions below) is pending with USCIS.

 There may be opportunities to study as a visitor if it meets incidental or recreational study criteria.